Fath-Ali Shah Qajar: Russo-Persian War (1804–1813)

 Iran had to ask for help from France, sending an ambassador to Napoleon and concluding a Franco-Persian alliance with the signature of the Treaty of Finkenstein.
 However, just when the French were ready to help Iran, Napoleon made peace with Russia.
-At this time, John Malcolm arrived in Iran and promised support but Britain later changed its mind and asked Iran to retreat.
-Though many years the war had been stale and located in various parts of Transcaucasia, the peace with Napoleon enabled the Russians to increase their war efforts in the Caucasus against Iran.
+At this time, John Malcolm arrived in Iran and promised support, but Britain later changed its mind and asked Iran to retreat.
+Though the war had been stale for many years and was located in various parts of Transcaucasia, the peace with Napoleon enabled the Russians to increase their war efforts in the Caucasus against Iran.
 In early 1813, under General Pyotr Kotlyarevsky, the Russians successfully stormed Lankaran.
-Russian troops invaded Tabriz in 1813 and Iran was forced to sign the Treaty of Gulistan with Russia.
+Russian troops invaded Tabriz in 1813, and Iran was forced to sign the Treaty of Gulistan with Russia.

+Siege of Erivan

+After the siege of Ganja, the Russians under Pavel Tsitsianov proceeded to Erivan, besieging it.
+The Iranian forces inside Erivan's citadel prevented the Russians from making a direct attack, while those outside the citadel surrounded the Russians and cut the invaders' supply lines.
+Commanded by Fath Ali Shah and Abbas Mirza, the Iranians successfully defended the city and defeated the Russian attack.

 Treaty of Gulistan

 Map showing Iran's northwestern borders in the 19th century, comprising Eastern Georgia, Dagestan, Armenia, and Azerbaijan, before being forced to cede the territories to Imperial Russia per the two Russo-Persian Wars of the 19th century.

-On account of consecutive defeats of Iran and after the fall of Lankaran on 1 January 1813, Fath Ali Shah, was forced to sign the disastrous Treaty of Gulistan.
-The text of treaty was prepared by a British diplomat; Sir Gore Ouseley; and was signed by Nikolai Fyodorovich Rtischev from the Russian side and Hajji Mirza Abol Hasan Khan from the Iranian side on 24 October 1813 in the village of Gulistan.
+On account of consecutive defeats of Iran and after the fall of Lankaran on 1 January 1813, Fath Ali Shah was forced to sign the disastrous Treaty of Gulistan.
+The text of the treaty was prepared by a British diplomat, Sir Gore Ouseley, and was signed by Nikolay Rtishchev from the Russian side and Mirza Abolhassan Khan Ilchi from the Iranian side on 24 October 1813 in the village of Gulistan.

 By this treaty all of the cities, towns, and villages of Georgia, villages and towns on the coast of the Black Sea, all of the cities, towns and villages of the Khanates in the South Caucasus and North Caucasus, and part of the Talysh Khanate, including Megrelia, Abkhazia, Imeretia, Guria, Baku khanate, Shirvan Khanate, Derbent, Karabakh khanate, Ganja khanate, Shaki Khanate and Quba Khanate became part of Russia.
 These territories altogether comprise modern-day Georgia, southern Dagestan, and most of the contemporary Azerbaijan Republic.
 In return, Russia pledged to support Abbas Mirza as heir to the Iranian throne after the death of Fath Ali Shah.